aphoffmann/aphoffmann.github.io/_pages/research.md

 ---

 My two research agendas are developing high fidelity spacecraft instrumentation and analysis of in situ spacecraft telemetry.
-My current research project investigates how to remove spacecraft noise from in magnetic field measurements.
+My current research project investigates how to remove spacecraft noise from magnetic field measurements.

 ## Noise Cancellation